thunderbird/send-suite/README.md

 ## Releasing

 In order to keep track of our releases, we need to set our versions on either the `frontend` or `backend` package.json.
 To bump the version, move to the directory and run `pnpm version patch` (you can use minor or major depending on your needs).
 This will bump the version number on package.json and the related files that need updating.
 The backend requires `config.staging.yaml` to match the version number, whereas the frontend requires `manifest.json` to match.
 This is done automatically as long as you handle the version via `pnpm version`

+## Storage

+We're using Backblaze for our storage buckets.

+We're uploading/downloading directly to the bucket using signed urls.
+In order for us to avoid CORS issues, we have to configure the buckets correctly.

+Using the `b2` CLI, run the authorization command:

+`b2 account authorize`

+This will prompt for your credentials.
+Make sure you use the master key and not a specific bucket key as it won't work.

+To confirm that it worked, list the buckets from the account.
+`b2 ls`

+Move to the b2 rules directory
+`cd backend/b2`

+Update the rules
+`b2 bucket update {YOUR_BUCKET_NAME} --cors-rules "$(<./rules.json)"`